bagder/daniel.haxx.se/about.md

-By the time the urlget tool got the ability to do uploads, the name had became misleading again, so the project was up for a name change one more time and curl was born. curl as in "see URL" or "client for URLs".
+By the time the urlget tool got the ability to do uploads, the name had became misleading again, so the project was up for a name change one more time and curl was born. curl as in *see URL* or *client for URLs*.
 Gee, naming things is really hard!

 I made the first curl release on March 20, 1998. curl version 4.0, as I kept